Hermite distribution: History

 The distribution first appeared in the paper Applications of Mathematics to Medical Problems, by Anderson Gray McKendrick in 1926.
 In this work the author explains several mathematical methods that can be applied to medical research.
 In one of this methods he considered the bivariate Poisson distribution and showed that the distribution of the sum of two correlated Poisson variables follow a distribution that later would be known as Hermite distribution.

 As a practical application, McKendrick considered the distribution of counts of bacteria in leucocytes.
 Using the method of moments he fitted the data with the Hermite distribution and found the model more satisfactory than fitting it with a Poisson distribution.

 The distribution was formally introduced and published by C. D. Kemp and Adrienne W. Kemp in 1965 in their work Some Properties of ‘Hermite’ Distribution.
 The work is focused on the properties of this distribution for instance a necessary condition on the parameters and their maximum likelihood estimators (MLE), the analysis of the probability generating function (PGF) and how it can be expressed in terms of the coefficients of (modified) Hermite polynomials.
 An example they have used in this publication is the distribution of counts of bacteria in leucocytes that used McKendrick but Kemp and Kemp estimate the model using the maximum likelihood method.

 Hermite distribution is a special case of discrete compound Poisson distribution with only two parameters.

 The same authors published in 1966 the paper An alternative Derivation of the Hermite Distribution.
-In this work established that the Hermite distribution can be obtained formally by combining a Poisson distribution with a normal distribution.
+In this work established that the Hermite distribution can be obtained formally by compounding a Poisson distribution with a normal distribution.